microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 Welcome to Challenge-03!

-In this challenge, you will learn how to use the [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) utility to bulk-ingest FHIR data into Azure API for FHIR.
+In this challenge, you will learn how to use the [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) utility to bulk-ingest FHIR data into the FHIR service.

 ## Background

 Bulk FHIR data ingestion is a vital capability for managing FHIR data operations at scale.
 Since there is no official `$import` operation published in the FHIR standard (yet), implementors must rely on alternative methods of ingesting bulk data into a FHIR server.
-In this challenge, we will be using Microsoft's FHIR-Bulk Loader (OSS) utility, which is an Azure Function App for importing bulk data into Azure API for FHIR.
+In this challenge, we will be using Microsoft's FHIR-Bulk Loader (OSS) utility, which is an Azure Function App for importing bulk data into the FHIR service.

 ## Learning Objectives for Challenge-03

-+ Bulk ingest FHIR data into Azure API for FHIR with FHIR-Bulk Loader
++ Bulk ingest FHIR data into FHIR service with FHIR-Bulk Loader
 + Identify issues in bulk FHIR data
 + Understand data constraints with bulk FHIR data loading
 + Understand how to track and compare bulk FHIR imports

-### Azure API for FHIR and FHIR-Bulk Loader Relationship
+### FHIR service and FHIR-Bulk Loader Relationship
-The open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) is an Azure component designed to ease the process of bulk data import into Azure API for FHIR.
-The operation simply involves uploading FHIR data files to Azure blob storage, and from there the FHIR-Bulk Loader automatically loads the data for persistence in Azure API for FHIR.
+The open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) is an Azure component designed to ease the process of bulk FHIR data import into Azure Health Data Services (AHDS).
+The operation simply involves uploading FHIR data files to Azure blob storage, and from there the FHIR-Bulk Loader automatically loads the data for persistence in the FHIR service.
 The user may upload FHIR Bundles in regular JSON format (.zip compressed or non-compressed) or NDJSON format (non-compressed).
-Operationally, FHIR-Bulk Loader works by making parallel asynchronous API calls - either directly to an Azure API for FHIR endpoint or via FHIR-Proxy.
-In this challenge, we will be using FHIR-Bulk Loader making direct calls to Azure API for FHIR (bypassing FHIR-Proxy).
+Operationally, FHIR-Bulk Loader works by making parallel asynchronous API calls - either directly to a FHIR service endpoint or via FHIR-Proxy.
+In this challenge, we will be using FHIR-Bulk Loader making direct calls to FHIR service (bypassing FHIR-Proxy).

-Below is a component view of Azure API for FHIR with FHIR-Bulk Loader and FHIR-Proxy.
+Below is a component view of FHIR service with FHIR-Bulk Loader and FHIR-Proxy.

 <img src="./media/Deployed_Components_ARM_template4.png" height="528">